-The problem is that — let’s say she got pregnant that day, that day — nine months of pregnancy, thee months of maternity leave, six months to catch your breath — fast-forward two years, more often — and as I’ve seen it — women start thinking about this way earlier — when they get engaged, when they get married, when they start thinking about trying to have a child, which can take a long time.
+The problem is that, let’s say she got pregnant that day, that day.
+Nine months of pregnancy, three months of maternity leave, six months to catch your breath.
+Fast-forward two years, more often–and as I’ve seen it–women start thinking about this way earlier–when they get engaged and when they get married and when they start thinking about trying to have a child, which can take a long time.

 Don’t make decisions too far in advance, particularly ones you’re not even conscious you’re making.

-Think about this when you are considering giving up on your dream: keep your foot on the gas pedal and set an example for your children, for your women friends and the women in your community.
+Think about this when you are considering giving up on your big dream to own your own business, run a company or sit on the board of a major corporation: keep your foot on the gas pedal and set an example for your children, for your women friends and the women in your community.

-Of course it’s hard.
-If it were easy, then everybody would be doing it.
+Of course, it’s hard.
+If it were easy, then everybody would be achieving your big dream.